nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Tag a food: `tag`

-Tag the specified food item in your fridge with our pre-defined tags.
+Tag the specified `Food` in your fridge with our pre-defined tags.

 Pre-Defined Tags:
 * `New`